(Tap footnote number to read it; tap up arrow (↑) to scroll back up to verse. Old Testament quotations/allusions are underlined.)

-- For indeed they declare, “The letters are weighty and strong, but his bodily presence is weak and his words were – and are – worthless.”(58)“worthless” The Greek word here literally means to treat something as having no value, and thus to despise it or treat it with contempt.
+- For indeed they declare, “The letters are weighty and strong, but his bodily presence is weak and his words are *worthless.”(46)“worthless” The Greek word here literally means to treat something as having no value, and thus to despise it or treat it with contempt.

 - Let such a man consider this: That just as we are in word through letters while being absent, so also we are in action while being present.

 - For we don’t dare to classify or to compare ourselves with some who are commending themselves.
 But they – measuring themselves by themselves and comparing themselves to themselves – they don’t understand.

 - But we won’t boast about things beyond our measure, but only according to the measure of the region that God allotted to us; a measure which reaches as far as you.